rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-chapter-3.md

 the rest of the line is too short for the complete Latin term, the word "TAXIFOLIA" has to be hyphenated.
 The remainder of the hyphenated word is placed at the beginning of the line, i.e. to the right, but aligned from left to right.
-The right part shows a schematic flow of the text, the flow of the Latin word is marked in red dashed arrows.
+The right part shows a schematic flow of the text;
+the flow of the Latin word is marked in red dashed arrows.
 Note that only the Latin text can be hyphenated as the Arabic language does not use hyphenation.
 From the newspaper Asharq Al-Awsat (2000, p.
 15), supplied by Fiona Ross.